-Featured in the famous movie 'Tomb Raider' starred by Angelina Jolie, Ta Prohm shouldn't be missed on anyone's itinerary when visiting Siem Reap.
+Featured in the famous movie 'Tomb Raider' starred by Angelina Jolie, Ta Prohm shouldn't be missed on your trip to Siem Reap.
 Come to this mysterious land, you'll have chance to see by your own eyes the war between the jungle and man-made construction right here.

 After the fall of the Khmer empire in the 15th century, the temples of Ta Prohm were abandoned and slowly swallowed by the jungle.
 In 1860, French naturalist Henri Mouhot was the discoverer of Ta Prohm.